Istaroth/agile_radar/radar/2017-11-01/monitoring.md

 ### Monitoring ###

-... is observing the application/service, its runtime environment and infrastructure "from the outside" in (almost) realtime.
+... is observing the application/service, its runtime environment and infrastructure "from the outside" in (almost) real time.

 Possible results are: